When frustrations build and you wonder how to help your relationship, don’t miss Heather’s recipe for a happy marriage and her best piece of advice!

 It can be easy for me to let my tone of voice slide into irritation which then causes him to be defensive.

-If I can realize it’s more of a miscommunication than anything, it’s easier to walk through each situation with an open mind and a little bit more calm spirit.
-I can keep a neutral tone of voice and ask questions, which usually helps us get on the same page without conflict.
+If I can realize it’s a miscommunication, it’s easier to walk through the situation with an open mind.
+If I keep a calm spirit and a neutral tone of voice, I can ask questions.
+That usually helps us get on the same page without conflict.

 It Reminds Me To Align My Expectations To God’s Truth

 I don’t always realize what my expectations are until they aren’t met.
 The feelings of irritation are triggers that help me to recognize what I’m thinking will happen.
 It allows me to ask why I feel that way.. and I don’t just ask myself.